 For the first 6 months, allocate your time to two things – Learning and Executing.

 If you allot 2 hours a day, then that would be 10 hours a week or 40 hours a month.
-Maybe you’re asking why is it important to allocate half of your time learning?
+Maybe you’re asking why is it important to allocate half of your time to learning.

 This is to ensure that you maximize the time you spend once you start executing your plan.
 You don’t want to spend your 100% on the execution of your ideas only to find out that they don’t work.